 Welcome Journey Conversations

-In continuing the discussion about welcome, inclusion, racial equity, and social justice at Atonement – we plan to journey forward with a conversation in four parts, with two clear & purposeful goals, guiding us as our roadmap:
+In continuing the discussion about welcome, inclusion, racial equity, and social justice at Atonement – we journeyed forward with a conversation in four parts, with two clear & purposeful goals, guiding us as our roadmap:

 Primary Goal: Keep the congregation whole.